Jess Stratton |

 If you’re using a PC, don’t worry—I’ve got you covered.
 In the second (members-only) video, I’ll cover a text expansion app called Breezy, which provides the same functionality for Windows users.
 Watch this week’s video tutorials to simplify your data entry, and check back next week for more Productivity Pointers!

-Tags: Productivity, Jess Stratton, Monday Productivity Pointers, Macros, Text Expander
+Tags: Jess Stratton, Macros, Monday Productivity Pointers, Productivity, Text Expander

 Thanks for signing up.